12 Muscular Strength Exercises To Try

 1. Push-Ups: Chest, Shoulders, and Triceps

-Push-ups are hands down the best exercise you can do to build strength in your “push” muscles.
-They work using only your bodyweight, meaning you develop functional strength that will translate into more efficient movement in your daily activities.
+Push-ups are hands down the best exercise you can do to build upper body strength in your "push" muscles.
+Push-ups work using only your bodyweight, meaning you develop functional strength that will translate into more efficient movement in your daily activities.

 They’re nice and simple to do, too:

-· Get on your hands and feet.
-Place your hands directly beneath your shoulders, and keep your legs straight, butt tucked in and core engaged.
+• Get on your hands and feet.
+Place your hands directly beneath your shoulders, and keep your legs and arms straight, butt tucked in and core engaged.

-You can add variations—diamond push-ups, incline/decline push-ups, wide push-ups, clap-ups, handstand push-ups, and more—to vary the angle of attack and muscle engagement.
+You can add variations—diamond push-ups, wall push ups, incline/decline push-ups, wide push-ups, clap-ups, handstand push-ups, and more—to vary the angle of attack and muscle engagement.
 The more variety you work in, the more your chest, shoulder, and triceps muscles will grow.

 2. Pull-Ups: Back, Shoulders, and Biceps